blinklabs-io/docs/src/content/docs/guides/nview/quick-start-overview.md

 ### Congratulations you are ready to start monitoring your node using nview!

 Running nview against a running Cardano Node will work out of the box with a default Cardano Node configuration, which exposes metrics in Prometheus data format on a specific port.
-However if you need to make change you can run nview with a configuration file.
+However, if you need to make change you can run nview with a configuration file.

 Want to adjust the configuration file of nview?
 See our how to use a [configuration file guide](../using-config-file) for nview.